Behalt: Description

 The cyclorama follows the development of the early Christian church, the acceptance of the Christian church by the Roman Empire under Constantine, and the early evolution of the Roman Catholic Church.
 It then moves to the Reformation and narrows its focus to 400-year history of the Radical Reformation and the Anabaptists.
 The remainder of the painting demonstrates how the Amish, Mennonite, and Hutterite movements grew, moved and developed from the Anabaptist beginning in 1525 in Zurich, Switzerland, their persecutions and their emigrations.

 It ends with the disappearance of Mennonite missionaries during the Vietnam War.
 The mural portrays over 1200 people, representing Amish, Mennonite, Hutterites, and other Anabaptist groups.
 In 2019 an estimated 18,000 to 20,000 people from many countries viewed it.

 The mural has a storyline progression; Gaugel intended that each scene would be "...the light source for the next" so that light radiates from one scene to another emphasizing the relationship between and among them.

 The installation is octagonal, but the painting curves so that there are no visible corners; the scenes are placed so as to provide the illusion of a round space.

 In 2019 the center began a new lighting project that was expected to require several years to design and complete.
-COVID-19 pandemic shutdowns of 2020 allowed workers more intensive access to the jobsite and the installation was completed in April of 2021.
+COVID-19 pandemic shutdowns of 2020 allowed workers more intensive access to the jobsite and the installation was completed in April 2021.